giovanniboscu/continuous-section-field/docs/writegeometry_rio_v2_guide.md

 # writegeometry_rio_v2 - User Guide

-Generates a CSF-compatible YAML geometry file for a **single segment** with two boundary cross-sections (S0 at `z0`, S1 at `z1`).
-The section shape is a hollow rounded rectangle with optional reinforcement on two concentric rows and optional degradation weight laws.
+Generates a CSF-compatible YAML geometry file for a **single segment** with two boundary cross-sections, `S0` at `z0` and `S1` at `z1`.

+The tool defines geometric cross-sections at the two segment ends.
+The generated shape can range from circular annular sections to rounded quadrangular sections, with optional internal reinforcement bars arranged on one or two rows.

+The main section geometry can be exported in two forms:

+1. As two nested polygonal contours: an outer contour and an inner contour representing the void.
+2. As a single polygonal path, where the outer and inner contours are stored in the same vertex list.
+This form is used to support the CSF `@cell` representation.

 ---